 Commonly Abused Drugs During Pregnancy

-Next, let’s take a look at the other common substances that are abused during pregnancy and why they are harmful.
-Substances like marijuana, cocaine, and opioids should be avoided at all costs, and below you will learn why.
+Next, let’s take a look at the other common substances abused during pregnancy and why they are harmful.
+Pregnant women should avoid substances like marijuana, cocaine, and opioids at all costs, and below, you will learn why.

 Cocaine and other stimulants like meth, Adderall, and Ritalin can have devastating effects on pregnancy as well if abused.
 According to the NIH, these effects include:

-The use of meth also poses very similar risks, with the most severe being the death of the infant.
+- The use of meth also poses very similar risks, with the most severe being the infant’s death.

 To put it simply, NAS puts the fetus through withdrawal symptoms following delivery.
-According to the NIH, symptoms of NAS include feeding difficulties, tremors, loose stool, seizures, and respiratory distress.
+According to the NIH, NAS symptoms include feeding difficulties, tremors, loose stool, seizures, and respiratory distress.